eric-vo/mathworks-noise-suppression/README.md

 Signal Processing Toolbox

 ## Sample Output
 Denoised files are saved with _dn.wav suffix in the testOutput directory.
-They are able to be audibly listened to for comparison to their quality against the clean originals.
+They can be audibly listened to for comparison to their quality against the clean originals.

 ### Subjective Evaluation of Denoised Files
 We evaluated the clarity of denoised files (in relation to their corresponding noisy files) on a scale from 1 to 5: 1 representing the worst clarity, and 5 representing the best possible clarity.
 Here are evaluations of some test files: